botaul/botmaster/README.md

 - Deploy to Heroku

 ## [Constants](https://github.com/fakhrirofi/twitter_autobase/blob/master/constants.py)
+- Github_token; a token to access your github.
+Get it from [here](https://github.com/settings/tokens) and set allow for editing repository.
 - Github_repo; a repo that will be simple database.
 - First_keyword; keyword for video, photo, and GIF.
-- Sub1_keyword; when tweet url exists, it will be a retweet.
+- Sub1_keyword; when tweet url exists, it will attach media from tweet url.
+A.k.a. upload more than one media.
-- Second_keyword; keyword to make quote.
+- Second_keyword; keyword to make quote. (deactivated)
-- Sub2_keyword; when menfess contains Second keyword and Sub2 keyword, the sender username will be added to quote.
+- Sub2_keyword; when menfess contains Second keyword and Sub2 keyword, the sender username will be added to quote. (deactivated)
-- Third_keyword; when DMs contains this keyword, the DMs will be sent to admin id.
+- Third_keyword; when DMs contains this keyword, the DMs will be sent to admin id. (deactivated)
 - Muted_words; when muted words in DMs.
 The DMs will be deleted.
 - Set_keyword; when Set keywords in DMs, it will edit Muted_words.
 - Dict_set_keyword; command that will be executed with exec.
 - Admin_id; used when DMs contains Third_keyword.
 You can find the admin id when your admin account send message (when bot active) to autobase account.
 The sender id is an Admin id.
-- Timezone; Heroku Timezone is on UTC.
-So, when this bot running on Heroku server, the Timezone is 7 for Jakarta.

 ## Installation on Linux
 Note: You can run this bot from Windows as well.
 Search it on Google. <br>